 Establishing Our Design HomeBased in Portland, SUCHa Production began with photo retouching and print production for various creative studios and agencies in town.
 In 2003, SUCHa began working with Rich Layton of Transform Communications designing for his client in Iowa, Vision Point and our design relationship began with local NW Children’s Theater & School, which we remain very active with today.
 During this time, we shared a design award with NWCT for a biannual report.
 Parenthood entered the picture and the studio kept chugging, sleep deprivation and all.

 Making the World a Better PlaceThis decade built upon the momentum of SUCHa designing the book, “Golden Leaf: A Khmer Rouge Genocide Survivor” by Kilong Ung (2009), partnering with the author and some remarkable friends to form Golden Leaf Education Foundation (in 2010), a nonprofit building schools in rural Cambodia.
-Thanks to many hands, numerous donations and big hearts, this endeavor thrives now with five school buildings, empowering over 5,200 students and so much more.
+Thanks to many hands, numerous donations and big hearts, this endeavor thrives now with six school buildings, empowering over 5,200 students and so much more.
 This makes SUCHa’s design work global.
 The Cambodian-American Community of Oregon awarded us their President’s Award for our outstanding contribution for our profound contribution in humanitarian work to make the world a better place.
 Wrapping up this decade, we’ve done some self-care by refreshing our own brand, shortening our name to SUCHa and introducing our new tagline that better shares the spirit of what we do — Uplifting Brand Design.

 Listen • Learn • Stand UpOur decade begins with a global pandemic, during which centuries to present day racism are seen, heard and reported to reach the public at higher levels.
 SUCHa is an anti-racist ally.
 We commit to listening, we are active in seeking ways to better educate ourselves with Black history, systemic racism, current events, and being present in valuing & supporting racial equity.
 In design, we partner with businesses and organizations that share and weave these values throughout their work.